Aniruddhsinh03/JobSearcher/README.md

 ## Spiders

-This project contains two spiders and you can list them using the `list`
+This project contains one spider and you can list them using the `list`
 command:

     $ scrapy list
-    quotesSpider
+    jonSearcherSpider

 Spider extract the data from quotes page and visit author hyperlink and extract auther infomation also.